xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 # Status

-This is a release 0.8.4-l3-offload of the L3 development product for the S4 Spider board.
+This is a release 0.8.5-l3-offload of the L3 development product for the S4 Spider board.

 This release provides L3 routing offload feature for IPv4 based on S4 R-Switch MFWD.
 The feature adds hardware configuration to MFWD via FIB notifier in order to offload CPU and use MFWD mechanisms for routing.

 Also, release contains partial support of traffic control filters HW offload.
 Now it is implemented for all TC filters - matchall, u32 and flower.
-The list of supported actions: drop and mirred redirect (dst MAC change for u32 is performed by skbmod, but for matchall and flower - by pedit).
-For u32 and flower filters matching by all key parameters is supported (exc.
-IPv6): src/dst MACs, IPv4 addrs, L4 ports, IP keys (ToS, TTL), basic keys (EtherType, Net proto).
+The list of supported actions: drop and mirred redirect.
+Also, some acions are supported during redirect.
+It is dst MAC change (for u32 is performed by skbmod, for matchall and flower - by pedit) and VLAN ID/ VLAN prio modifying (currently only for flower and matchall filters).

+For u32 and flower filters matching by all key parameters is supported: src/dst MACs, IPv4 addrs, IPv6 addrs, L4 ports, IP keys (ToS, TTL), basic keys (EtherType, Net proto).
+Also, VLAN 802.1Q tags matching (C-Tag in MFWD terminology) is supported for flower.
 Matchall filter selects all frames by design.

 # Building
 ## Requirements